4 Amazing Hairless Dog Breeds

 Chinese Crested

-Some people think the Chinese Crested is one of the cutest hairless dog breeds.
-With silky hair cascading over the head (called a crest), plus a little fluff on the tail (called a plume) and feet (called socks), the Chinese Crested is not truly hairless, although its soft, smooth body is completely bare.
+Some people think the Chinese Crested dog is similar looking to the Chihuahua one of the cutest hairless dog breeds.
+With silky hair cascading over the head (called a crest), plus a little tufts of hair on the tail (called a plume) and feet (called socks), the Chinese Crested is not truly hairless, although its soft, smooth body is completely bare.

 Peruvian Inca Orchid